Equivariant Contrastive Learning for Sequential Recommendation: Experiment

 \subsubsection{Baseline Models.}

 We compare our proposed ECL-SR with 12 different baselines, including 2 general methods, 5 strong basic SR methods, and 5 state-of-the-art invariant contrastive learning based SR methods.
-The introduction of these baselines are as follows: \begin{itemize} \item \textbf{PopRec}: A non-personalized baseline that ranks items in the order of popularity, i.e., the number of users who have interacted with the item. \item \textbf{BPR}~\cite{bpr}: A classic pair-wise method for recommendation, coupled with matrix factorization. \item \textbf{Caser}~\cite{tang2018personalized}: A CNN-based method leveraging both horizontal and vertical perspective for personalized sequential recommendation. \item \textbf{GRU4Rec}~\cite{hidasi2015session}: A RNN-based method that adopts Gated Recurrent Units (GRUs) with the ranking loss for session-based recommendation. \item \textbf{SASRec}~\cite{sasrec}: A self-attentive SR model that utilizes a unidirectional Transformer to capture users' dynamic preferences. \item \textbf{BERT4Rec}~\cite{bert4rec}: A bidirectional Transformer-based SR model that adopts the cloze task for training. \item \textbf{ELECRec}~\cite{elecrec}: The first SR model to train sequential recommenders as discriminators instead of generators. \item \textbf{S$^{3}$Rec$_{MIP}$}~\cite{zhou2020s3}: A self-supervised SR method that devises four different pretext tasks to improve the quality of item representations.
-For a fair comparison, we only use Masked Item Prediction (MIP) as the pre-training task following previous papers~\cite{coserec,duorec} \item \textbf{CL4SRec}~\cite{cls4rec}: An invariant contrastive learning-based SR model that employs three sequence-level augmentation operators to generate positive pairs. \item \textbf{CoSeRec}~\cite{coserec}: A SR model that introduces two informative augmentation operators leveraging item correlations to create high-quality views for invariant contrastive learning. \item \textbf{DuoRec}\footnote{ECL-SR is a type of unsupervised contrastive method, so for a fair comparison, we only use the Unsupervised Contrastive Learning (UCL) variant of DuoRec proposed in their original paper for a fair comparison.}~\cite{duorec}: An invariant contrastive learning-based SR model that utilizes both the feature-level dropout masking and the supervised positive sampling to construct contrastive samples. \item \textbf{ICLRec}~\cite{ICLRec}: A general learning paradigm that leverages the clustered latent intent factor and contrastive self-supervised learning to optimize SR. \end{itemize}
+The introduction of these baselines are as follows: \begin{itemize} \item \textbf{PopRec}: A straightforward method where items are ranked based on popularity.
+Specifically, items with higher popularity, i.e., those interacted with by more users, are more likely to be recommended to users. \item \textbf{BPR}~\cite{bpr}: A classic method employing pairwise comparisons and matrix factorization to optimize the ranking of items based on user preferences.. \item \textbf{Caser}~\cite{tang2018personalized}: A CNN-based method leveraging both horizontal and vertical perspective for personalized sequential recommendation. \item \textbf{GRU4Rec}~\cite{hidasi2015session}: A RNN-based method that adopts Gated Recurrent Units (GRUs) with the ranking loss for session-based recommendation. \item \textbf{SASRec}~\cite{sasrec}: A self-attentive SR model that utilizes a unidirectional Transformer to capture users' dynamic preferences. \item \textbf{BERT4Rec}~\cite{bert4rec}: A bidirectional Transformer-based SR model that adopts the cloze task for training. \item \textbf{ELECRec}~\cite{elecrec}: The first SR model to train sequential recommenders as discriminators instead of generators. \item \textbf{S$^{3}$Rec$_{MIP}$}~\cite{zhou2020s3}: A self-supervised SR method that devises four different pretext tasks to improve the quality of item representations.
+For a fair comparison, we only use Masked Item Prediction (MIP) as the pre-training task following previous papers~\cite{coserec,duorec} \item \textbf{CL4SRec}~\cite{cls4rec}: An invariant contrastive learning-based SR model that employs three sequence-level augmentation operators to generate positive pairs. \item \textbf{CoSeRec}~\cite{coserec}: An invariant contrastive learning-based SR model that utilizes item correlations to generate high-quality positive pairs.
+To this end, two informative data augmentation strategies are devised. \item \textbf{DuoRec}\footnote{ECL-SR is a type of unsupervised contrastive method, so for a fair comparison, we only use the Unsupervised Contrastive Learning (UCL) variant of DuoRec proposed in their original paper for a fair comparison.}~\cite{duorec}: An invariant contrastive learning-based SR model that obtains contrastive samples through feature-level dropout masking and the supervised positive sampling. \item \textbf{ICLRec}~\cite{ICLRec}: A general learning paradigm that leverages the clustered latent intent factor and contrastive self-supervised learning to optimize SR. \end{itemize}